Can I Take a Prescription Painkiller If I'm in Recovery?

 If your pain is acute, such as sudden pain from an accident or broken bone, your doctor may prescribe opioids or other strong painkillers for a few days.
 If these medications are taken exactly as prescribed by your doctor, you should be able to use them on a short-term basis for pain relief.

 Managing long-term pain can be more challenging, but it can be done.
 Your doctor will carefully evaluate the severity of your pain.
 If addictive medications are prescribed, your doctor should monitor you frequently.
 He or she may want to work closely with addiction professionals on your treatment plan.

 - Use just one doctor, so that he or she has a thorough understanding of all your health challenges, including the fact that you are in recovery.

 - Take medication as prescribed in exactly the dosage prescribed and at set times each day you are on them.

 - Stay close to other people in recovery, and be honest with those who are offering you support, such as your sponsor or therapist.

 Take Responsibility for Your Sobriety

 Prescription painkillers are mind-altering substances, so if you have to take them for a period of time, do so with caution.
 At the same time, put extra energy into being mindful about your recovery.
-You may want to attend more meetings than usual, and have honest conversations with your sponsor or therapist about the challenges you are facing with physical pain and the treatment of it.
+You may want to attend more meetings than usual and have honest conversations with your sponsor or therapist about the challenges you are facing with physical pain and the treatment for prescription painkillers.

 Keep in mind that failure to be honest with your doctor about your history of misusing substances can put you at high risk of relapse.
 If you are completely honest with your doctor and careful to take medications as prescribed, and only for the purpose they were prescribed for, you may be able to take a prescription painkiller even though you are in recovery.